areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 ## Project Methodology and Management

-## Get to know your team
+## Facilitate inclusion of accessibility

 * Identify existing expertise and interest
-* Appoint an expert if necessary--QA often a good choice
+* Appoint a liaison to accessibility experts if necessary--QA often a good choice
 * Watch out for bottlenecks on critical personnel
-* Allow time to learn the tools!
+* Determine external resources

 ## Share knowledge